mebobby2/seven_concurrency_models/README.md

 The loop macro defines a target that recur can jump to (reminiscent of setjmp() and longjmp() in C/C++).

+### Go Blocks
+Threads have both an overhead and a startup cost, which is why most modern programs avoid creating threads directly and use a thread pool instead.

+Thread pools are a great way to handle CPU-intensive tasks—those that tie a thread up for a brief period and then return it to the pool to be reused.
+But what if we want to do something that involves communication?
+Blocking a thread ties it up indefinitely, eliminating much of the value of using a thread pool.

+There are ways around this, but they typically involve restructuring code to make it event-driven, a style of programming that will be familiar to anyone who’s done UI programming or worked with any of the recent breed of evented servers.

+Although this works, it breaks up the natural flow of control and can make code difficult to read and reason about.
+Worse, it can lead to an excess of global state, with event handlers saving data for use by later handlers.
+And as we’ve seen, state and concurrency really don’t mix.

+Go blocks provide an alternative that gives us the best of both worlds—the efficiency of event-driven code without having to compromise its structure or readability.
+They achieve this by transparently rewriting sequential code into event-driven code under the hood.

+Code within a go block is transformed into a state machine.
+Instead of blocking when it reads from or writes to a channel, the state machine parks, relinquishing control of the thread it’s executing on.
+When it’s next able to run, it performs a state transition and continues execution, potentially on another thread.

+This represents an inversion of control, allowing the core.async runtime to effi- ciently multiplex many go blocks over a limited thread pool.
+Just how efficiently we’ll soon see, but first let’s see an example.

 ## Elixir

 ### The error-kernel pattern